SamotsvetyForecasting/optimal-scoring/2-amplified-oracle/amplify-oracle.md

 Against that backdrop, [Reciprocal Scoring: A Method for Forecasting Unanswerable Questions](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3954498), Karger et al. describe a method to ellicit predictions in situations in which resolutions are outright not possible, or very far away.
 They provide some preliminary evidence of its effectiveness in the form of a small randomized trial.
 However, in the post-peer-review discussion phase in social media, Karger et al.'s method was met with an extremely lukewarm reception from the community of forecasting practitioners, which has grown to view methods which resemble Keynesian Beauty Constests with suspicion.

-In this working paper, we outline an alternative incentivization method, "amplify Samotsvety"[^1], which roughly looks as follows:
+In this working paper, we outline an alternative incentivization method, an "amplified oracle", which roughly looks as follows:

 - There is a trusted central authority which cares about its long-term reputation.
 This central authority is trusted, but has limited capacity.
 - Forecasters are then rewarded according to a scheme where they forecast on all questions, the central authority predicts on only a few questions chosen randomly, and then forecasters are rewarded according to the proximity of their predictions to that central authority.